 THE UNION.
 As the nucleus of the campus, the H. L. Nowell Student Union houses many University support services, including a food court, and offers a wide range of activities.
-Through the Student Director and the Union

-Program Council, cultural, social, and recreational programs are provided for students, faculty, staff, alumni, and guests.
+Through the Student Director and the Union Program Council, cultural, social, and recreational programs are provided for students, faculty, staff, alumni, and guests.

-ORIENTATION.
-Summer Orientation is a program designed to acquaint new freshmen and transfer students with the University structure, policies, procedures, and campus life.
+OKRATATION.
+Summer Okratation, Delta State's version of orientation, is a program designed to acquaint new freshmen and transfer students with the University structure, policies, procedures, and campus life.
 It also provides an opportunity to be advised academically by faculty to pre-register for fall classes.
 In addition, opportunities for new students to socialize with faculty, staff, and other incoming students are provided.
 Two overall goals of the program are to assist students' transition to university life and to help them feel that they are a vital part of Delta State University prior to their arrival in the fall.

-COUNSELING AND TESTING.
-The Office of Counseling and Testing provides University students with individual assistance in solving personal, social, and educational difficulties.
-In a confidential relationship, the student may express his/her thoughts and feelings, and an experienced counselor helps the student gain insight into problems and explores possible solutions.
-With the assistance of the counselor, a student may select tests to appraise abilities, interests, and personal characteristics.
-MAT, LSAT, and Specialty Area Tests as well as CLEP, are administered by the Office of Counseling and Testing.
+HEALTH & COUNSELING Services.
+The Office of Health & Counseling provides University students with individual assistance in solving personal, social, and educational difficulties.
+In a confidential relationship, the student may express his/her thoughts and feelings, and an experienced counselor helps the student gain insight into problems and explore possible solutions.